All Products

 Prerequisites

-• If you specify a new offset that is later than the current incremental write offset, data changes within this time period are not synchronized to the destination instance.
+• Forward offset (later than the current offset): data changes in the skipped period are not written to the destination.
 This may cause data loss or inconsistency.
-Proceed with caution.

-• If you specify a new offset that is earlier than the current incremental write offset, data changes within this time period are re-executed on the destination instance.
+• Backward offset (earlier than the current offset): data changes in that period are re-executed on the destination.
 Re-executing INSERT and DDL operations may cause data duplication conflicts.
-Proceed with caution.

-• If the instance is in a paused state, it automatically resumes after you change the offset.
+• If the instance is paused, it automatically resumes after you change the offset.

 image